 The Tennis Integrity Unit (TIU) is the anti-corruption body covering all professional tennis around the world.
 It is responsible for enforcing the sport’s zero-tolerance policy on betting-related corruption.
 In doing so it has three main strategic priorities – preventing corruption from taking place; investigation and prosecution of offenders; delivering anti-corruption education for players and stakeholders to recognise and report corrupt activity.
-The TIU is an operationally independent organisation based in London.
-It is funded by the sport’s seven major stakeholders – International Tennis Federation, ATP, WTA, Australian Open, French Open, Wimbledon and the US Open.
+The TIU is an operationally independent organisation reporting to an independent Supervisory Board.
+Based in London, it is entirely funded by the sport's seven major stakeholders – the International Tennis Federation, ATP, WTA, Australian Open, French Open, Wimbledon and the US Open.

 Nigel Willerton, a former senior officer with the Metropolitan Police in London, is the TIU's Director of Integrity.
-The Unit currently has a team of ten full time staff.
+The Unit currently has a team of twenty one full time staff.

 The TIU works closely with the sport to prevent would-be corruptors gaining access to player-only areas of tournaments.
 Standard protocols include the global sharing of a TIU-maintained list of individuals regarded as unsuitable to receive credentials.
 Rules also prevent unauthorised transmission of scoring data from tournaments.